Hodd1444/Dogey/README.md

 ### How to read this page

-- Words/phrases wrapped in `<>` stand for objects that need to replaced by the user
+- Words/phrases wrapped in `<>` stand for objects that need to be replaced by the user

 ## How to set up your bot